go-dustin/gcp_data_utilities/BigQuery/table_profiler/readme.md

 5. Default table size limit of 1TB which can be overrode for larger tables
 6. Unpacks nested columns and flattens column name with '__' to indicate a '.'
 7. Automatically converts integers to numeric types to avoid overflows on large sums
+8. Data sampling to reduce the time it takes to profile very large tables

 #### What the query contains:
 * Count distinct